gliyao/swiftTaipei/README.md

 Setting page

+1. Embed in UINavigationController (two ways)
-1. UITableViewController with static cells (basic and customize style).
+2. UITableViewController with static cells (basic and customize style).
+3. Create show segue with control + drag from cell
-2. Connect views with IBOutlet and change its property value.
+4. Connect views with IBOutlet and change its property value.
-3. Simple autolayout (pin view in center of viewController)
+5. Simple autolayout (pin view in center of viewController)
-4. Simple class SRAuthor to setup author page
+6. Simple class SRAuthor to setup author page

 Airtile list page